screw1logic/Website/README.md

 I just updated some stuff, i'm still figuring out what to add.
 ## 1/11/24 9:30
 I ADDED CAT IN FUN

+## 24/11/24
+I removed "Fun" and made the website look cool